dimajix/flowman/BUILDING.md

 ### Building for specific Java Version

-If nothing else is set on the command line, Flowman will now build for Java 11 (except when building for Spark 2.4, EMR or Azure Synapse, where Java 1.8 is used).
+If nothing else is set on the command line, Flowman will now be built for Java 11 (except when building for Spark 2.4, EMR or Azure Synapse, where Java 1.8 is used).
 If you are still stuck on Java 1.8, you can simply override the Java version by specifying the property `java.version`